xdy/twodsix-foundryvtt/docs/docs.md

 Reasonably complete compendiums for Cepheus Faster Than Light exist.

 ## MGT2
-To get the system closer to MGT2 change the following in the system settings:
+To get the system closer to MGT2 change the following in the system settings (after switching to 'Other' in the dropdown near the top of the system settings:

 * Change the initiative formula to "2d6 -8  + max(@characteristics.dexterity.mod,@characteristics.intelligence.mod)"
 * Change the modifier for a characteristic of 0 to -3 rather than -2